 In all cases for children transferring from pre-school, to another school or transferring to secondary school we ensure that all relevant paperwork is passed on and all needs are discussed.
 For some children an IPA may be set up to support transition.
 This process involves meetings that parents, staff from both schools and any relevant outside agencies are invited to attend.
 Children may need extra visits in the run up to transfer or the use of transition booklets or social stories which can be arranged if needed.

-Some of our local secondary schools run programmes specifically for more vulnerable pupils providing extra social and emotional support during transition time.
+Our local feeder secondary schools run programmes specifically for more vulnerable pupils providing extra social and emotional support during transition time.

 How are parents involved in the school and how can I become involved?

 Parents of all children are actively involved in their education.
 In addition those parents of children with SEND are involved in target setting and monitoring for both Annual Reviews and IEPs and their views are sought for meetings with outside agencies and their attendance encouraged.

 Where can I find information on Hampshire County Council’s Local Offer?

 Along with all other local authorities, Hampshire County Council now publishes information about services that are available for children and young people from birth to 25 who have Special Educational Needs and/or Disabilities.
 This is known as the ‘Local Offer’.
 On this site, you’ll find a wealth of useful material that can help you access the right services and support for you and your family.

 Hampshire County Council’s new look Family Information and Services Hub is now live, from August 2023, it is easy to navigate and has lots of helpful information:

 What is the name and contact details of the school Special Educational Needs Coordinator (SENCo)?